Betty Crockers Classic Bread Turkey Stuffing Recipes

 • Measure carefully, placing all ingredients in bread machine pan in the order recommended by the manufacturer.

 • Select Basic/White cycle.
 Use Medium or Light crust color.
-Remove baked bread from pan; cool on cooling rack.
+Remove baked bread from pan and cool on wire rack.

 More about "betty crockers classic bread turkey stuffing recipes"